diarmaidfinnerty/Cancer-detection/README.md

 # Cancer-detection
-Using Convolutional Neural Networks to complete the following tasks:
-1. Correctly identify an image as one of 3 different skin lesion types.
-2. Identify if the lesion is malignant or benign.
+Using Convolutional Neural Networks to design an algorithm that can visually diagnose melanoma, the deadliest form of skin cancer.
+In particular, the algorithm will distinguish this malignant skin tumor from two types of benign lesions (nevi and seborrheic keratoses).

 This project is based on the [following paper in nature](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6) which showed excellent results relative to human dematologist controls.
 This paper even made the cover of the Nature Journal in which it was published due to the ground-breaking nature of the reserach.